 Another way to use deception and to run multiple plays is to run a set play out of different formations.
 For example pick the picker can be run out of a box set, a line set, a triangle set etc. One is advantage is that your players only need to remember one or two actions.
 Those actions can then be run out of different formations.
 Another advantage is that it gives your opponent the perception of your team having more inbound plays then you really do.
 You could run three different formations for the same play.
 This makes it seem like you have three inbound plays when you really have only one.

-Here is another example of a play run out of different formations.
+Here is an example of common baseline inbound plays being run out of multiple alignments.

-You can also run the same play our of sideline out-of-bounds and baseline out-of-bounds.
+You can also run the same play on sideline and baseline inbound plays.

 Below is an explanation of this topic including examples of a BOB and SOB play that can be run on the baseline and sideline.